khsub87/DeepSCANEER/README.md

 # DeepSCANEER
 This repository provides the implementation and scripts to run DeepSCANEER.

+**DeepSCANEER** is designed to predict changes in enzyme activity caused by mutations.
+In addition, DeepSCANEER incorporates enzyme-specific functions trained on low-throughput data, enabling ML-assisted directed evolution.

 **DeepSCANEER** is an upgraded version of **SCANEER**, incorporating parts of the original SCANEER code.

 ## Installation